RuanCampello/noteworthy/README.md

 ### 2. Server Components

-- Utilise server components to render and hydrate components on the server, optimising performance and reducing client-side bundle size.
+- Utilise server components to render and hydrate components on the server, optimising performance, caching and reducing client-side bundle size.

 ### 3. Note Management

 - **Create Note**: Create a new note using pre-created colours and providing a name.
+- **Generate Notes**: Users can generate notes directly from the quick actions in the search modal, leveraging the power of [NoteWaver](/services/note-waver/README.md), a Python-based microservice that uses various LLMs to generate note content based on user instructions.
 - **Favourite/Unfavourite Note**: Easily mark notes as favourites or remove them from favourites.
 - **Archive/Unarchive Note**: Archive notes to keep your workspace clutter-free, and unarchive them when needed.
 - **Search Notes**: Quickly find specific notes using the search functionality.